TITLE Director of Human Resources

 4. Ensures that applicants, employees, vendors, and University administrators receive excellent customer service in all interactions with the Office of Human Resources.

-5. Ensures consistent and equitable application of human resource policies and government regulations throughout the University by advising senior administrators about the applicable policies and regulations, providing training for supervisors, and enforcing the personnel policies of the University.
+5. Ensures consistent and equitable application of human resource policies, procedures, and government regulations throughout the University by advising senior administrators about the applicable policies, procedures, and regulations, providing training for supervisors, and enforcing the personnel policies and procedures of the University.

 6. Advises employees and supervisors regarding performance and disciplinary issues, administers progressive discipline and grievance procedures consistently, listens to employee and supervisor concerns, conducts investigations as needed, and recommends a plan of action.